STATUTES as per October 2019:

 - shall be responsible, on behalf of the Society, to sign written documents and announcements, in particular documents containing obligations of the Society, in conjunction with another member of the Executive Board,

-- in emergency situations he/she shall attempt to consult the Coordination Committee or the Executive Board before acting.
+- in emergency situations he/she shall attempt to consult the Executive Board before acting.
 If this is impossible then he/she may act on his/her own initiative and take decisions in matters falling within the jurisdiction of the Business Meeting or the Executive Board at his/her own risk and at his/her own responsibilities; such decisions shall, however, require subsequent approval by the responsible body of the Society,

 d) The Past President

 - shall be responsible for the supervision of the Statutes, Governance and the Guidelines of the Society,